gon555551/disco-py/README.md

 # disco-py
-a discord module with Interactions capabilities
+a discord module with *Interactions* capabilities, and, hopefully, complete coverage

 ``main.py`` is an example bot.